giuseppelazzara98/IS-project-AS-IS-and-TO-BE-analyses/ReportAsIs.md

 Essity includes three business areas:
 - Health & Medical: encompasses the Incontinence Products Health Care and Medical Solutions categories.
-- Consumer Goods:includes the categories of Incontinence Products Retail, Baby Care, Feminine Care and Consumer Tissue.
+- Consumer Goods: includes the categories of Incontinence Products Retail, Baby Care, Feminine Care and Consumer Tissue.
 - Professional Hygiene: comprises complete hygiene solutions, including toilet paper, paper hand towels, napkins, hand soap, hand lotion, hand sanitizers, dispensers, cleaning and wiping products as well as service and maintenance under the globally leading Tork brand.

 ## Goal, goal type, mission, vision, strategy

-Essity has a clear strategy for increased value creation.Through the vision: Dedicated to improving well-being through leading hygiene and health solutions, Essity strives to achieve long-term value creation for shareholders, customers, consumers, society and employees.
+Essity has a clear strategy for increased value creation.
+Through the vision: Dedicated to improving well-being through leading hygiene and health solutions, Essity strives to achieve long-term value creation for shareholders, customers, consumers, society and employees.
 Essity's mission is to sustainably develop, produce, market and sell value-added products and services within hygiene and health.
 Through innovation, digitalization, leading market positions and a greater presence in the fastest-growing sales channels, as well as world-class service levels, quality and efficiency, Essity creates added value for customers and consumers.
 His strategy and operations are based on a sustainable business model aimed at achieving profitable growth and responsible value creation, all of which is centered around customers and consumers.